On the data-driven description of lattice materials mechanics: Lattice structures database

 Taking into account that $|\Omega| = A_zL_z$ where $A_z$ is the cross-sectional area of the equivalent solid perpendicular to the studied direction, the equivalent stiffness in $z-$direction $E_z^{\rm eq}$ is obtained

-Note that this is equivalent to compute the ratio of resultant of the reaction forces $\f_r$ at the top face and the cross-sectional area perpendicular to the loading application $A_z$, i.e. the equivalent stress $\sigma_{zz}$, and dividing it by the imposed strain $\varepsilon_{zz}$.
+Note that this is equivalent tocomputingthe ratio oftheresultant of the reaction forces $\f_r$ at the top face and the cross-sectional area perpendicular to the loading application $A_z$ i.e., the equivalent stress $\sigma_{zz}$, and dividing it by the imposed strain $\varepsilon_{zz}$.